MuhammadShafeeq/Brawl-Stars-Discord-Bot/README.md

 When you type an incorrect account to register.

-# What actually happens behind the scene's
+# What actually happens behind the scenes

 %%%%%%%%%%% SAVING AN ACCOUNT %%%%%%%%%%%%%%%%'